Here are some links and helpful resources for businesses during the COVID-19 crisis:

 Seguin Chamber of Commerce

 The Seguin Chamber of Commerce understands our community is undergoing unprecedented levels of disruption resulting from restrictions in place to mitigate COVID-19.
 As the situation continues to evolve, the chamber team is monitoring the pandemic and its impact on local businesses.
-If you own a business, please take the Chamber’s COVID-19 impact survey.

 Follow this link to the Chamber's Website, where we have listed online resources and member updates and are maintaining a list of restaurants and retailers who have shifted their focus to curbside and delivery options.
 The Seguin Chamber is dedicated to supporting our business community during this uncertain time.